 This intermediate design course offers students the opportunity to work with a diverse group of professional designers.
 Students participate in workshops to investigate a variety of approaches to applied practice.
 Emphasis is on solving real-world problems in a professional studio atmosphere.Prerequisite: GD 300

 In this course, students work collaboratively within groups to develop digital products and to look beyond simply designing beautiful screen mock-ups; examine product design from three perspectives: business, consumer, and technology.
 Students are exposed to various prototyping tools such as Framer, Pixate, and Atomic.
 Key concepts include user research, content development, rapid prototyping, and user experience principles; also look at product design history and theories and cover new developments in the field.Prerequisite: GD 220

 This course examines the design of magazines, newspapers, ’zines, and other serial forms of publication.
-Format, identity, audience, content development, and emerging formats are addressed and students build strong skills in typography, layout, and photo editing.Prerequisite: GD 221, or Graphic Design Graduate standing
+Format, identity, audience, content development, and emerging formats are addressed and students build strong skills in typography, layout, and photo editing.Prerequisite: GD 221, or Graduate Graphic Design student standing

 This course introduces various facets of sustainability and demonstrates how its principles and philosophies can be applied within the design field.
 Students become familiar with trends, theories and ideologies, along with practical design needs, and learn to distinguish fact from fallacy.
 While exploring materials and practices and their environmental and economic consequences, students develop problem-solving alternatives.
 In addition to new projects, students are asked to rework a previously completed assignment in a sustainable way.